ramtinz/DM/README.md

-# DeepMicrobes (forked version)
+# DeepMicrobes

-NB: This is a copy of MicrobeLab/DeepMicrobes to fix the errors I faced with.
-Any comment or contribution to the current repository is appreciated.
-The following information is provided by the author of the main repository:

 DeepMicrobes: taxonomic classification for metagenomics with deep learning <br>
-Supplementary data for the paper under preparation is available at https://github.com/MicrobeLab/DeepMicrobes-data <br>
+Supplementary data for the paper is available at https://github.com/MicrobeLab/DeepMicrobes-data <br>
 <b>IMPORTANT: The new DeepMicrobes (beta version) is available now.
 Please feel free to contact us if you have any suggestions or encounter any errors.</b>

 ## Usage